 28. CATTLE CALL

 A casting that large numbers of models show up for because the casting director gave broad directions to agencies, and may have used many agencies.
 The casting could be opened to the public or advertised in a newspaper, magazine or on the Internet.
-The chances of a model winning a cattle call casting is not great.
+The chances of a model winning a cattle call casting are not great.

 A chart is basically a timetable of your works maintained or held by your agency.